Washington woman pleads guilty to role in online scam that cost Lancaster County man $17,000

 Shaunta Powell, 35, of Washington State, was one of the recipients of the victim’s money, prosecutors say.
 Powell received $5,803 from the victim; she must repay that money as part of the guilty plea she entered in Lancaster County Court.

-According to investigators, the victim was contacted by a “friend” via Facebook Messenger about a college grant program.
+According to investigators, the victim was contacted by a “friend” via Facebook Messenger about a seniors grant program.
 The “friend” told the victim she had obtained $90,000 in grant money for a relative and advised the victim to do the same.

 The “friend” was a scammer who had hacked a Facebook account, investigators say.